sposso/EEG_Freewill_reaching_grasping_load_data/README.md

 Each `.mat` file follows the naming pattern:  sub-xx_ses-yy_task-reachingandgrasping_eeg.mat where `xx` = subject number (`01`–`23`), and `yy` = session number (`01`–`03`).

-- `load_data.py` → This script defines the function  `load_reaching_grasping_data`, which loads the dataset into a nested dictionary with the following structure:
+- `data_function.py` → This script defines the class  `load_reaching_grasping_data`, which loads the dataset into a nested dictionary with the following structure:

 ```text
 {